minhtribui153/DBCli/README.md

 There are about 7 features created to help develop this bot.
 These features can be useful to turn your server into an automated one.
 > - <b>Suggestions</b><br>
 In order to have a stable server for everyone, this command helps to let you set a channel for suggestions and accept or deny suggestions from members.
-> - <b>And so much more!</b><br>
-You can look at the code to see more what this package can do for your bot.
-This README.file will soon be updated for more information.

 ## Setup